oleksandr-romashko/goit-react-woolf-hw-07-phonebook/README.md

 ## Features

-- Add new contacts
-- Store contacts locally and view contact details
+- Store, share, and synchronize contacts between devices, available on PC, tablet, and mobile.
+- Contacts accessible to specific users with manageable access.
+- Public contact lists available for everyone.
+- Add, store, and delete your contacts.
-- Filter existing contacts
+- Filter contacts to quickly find the one you need.
-- Delete contacts
+- One-click call feature for each contact.

 ## Live page demo